carvel-dev/carvel/site/content/ytt/docs/develop/how-to-use-data-values.md

 ## Overview

-The way to introduce a variable in `ytt` (i.e. to externalize a configuration value) is to:
+A Configuration Author introduces variables in `ytt` (i.e. to externalize configuration values) by:
-1. declare it as a "Data Value" by naming it in a schema file,
+1. declaring them as "Data Values" by naming it in a schema file and then,
-2. reference it in templates, and
+2. referencing them in templates.

-3. configure it through Data Value inputs.
+Configuration Consumers then set values for those variables in any combination of:
+- one or more of the `--data-value...` flag(s) and/or
+- Data Values Overlay(s) through the `--file` flag

-This guide shows how to do this.
+This guide illustrates how to declare and configure data values.

-_(For a high-level overview of `ytt`, see [How it works](how-it-works.md).)_
+_(for a higher-level overview of `ytt`, see [How it works](how-it-works.md).)_

 ### Declaring Data Values

-In `ytt`, before a Data Value can be used in a template, it must be declared.
+In `ytt`, before a Data Value is used, it is declared.
 This is typically done in a schema file.

 For example: